 Wine making is what Georgians do exceptionally well.
 Wines are organic and there are many varieties.
-We found a driver who took us to Kakhetia, Georgia’s most well known wine producing area.
+We found an excellent driver who took us to Kakhetia, Georgia’s most well known wine producing area.
 Here in the village of Signagi, we drank amber wine for the first time, liked it as much as the reds, and had a fabulous lunch.

 You’ve got to admire the Georgians for hanging onto their centuries’ old wine making skills.
 Grapes, skins and stalks are pressed into clay vessels, sealed and buried in the ground for about 6 months to ferment.

 Driving back to Tbilisi, we came across this husband and wife team making cheese and baking bread.
+Bought up big!